 Phases of Disaster

-During a tragedy, like the ones we have experienced in Orlando, there are several types of victims:
+During a tragedy, like the one we just experienced, there are several types of victims:

-• Direct Victims: These are the individuals who were in the building during the event, those who are wounded, as well as the family of those who were killed.
+• Direct Victims: These are the individuals who were in the building during the event, those who are wounded, as well as the families of those who were killed.

-• Hidden Victims: These are people that have experienced a similar tragedy or suffered a recent loss and the current tragedy has triggered memories and emotions from what they have experienced in the past.
+• Hidden Victims: These are people who have experienced a similar tragedy or suffered a recent loss and for whom the current tragedy has triggered memories and emotions from what they have experienced in the past.

 Grief is often described as coming in waves, that is why you see those dips in the graph as a person is working their way up to a new beginning.
 Through those waves individual will experience anger, depression, denial, bargaining and acceptance.
 These five stages will come and go in different orders and at different times.

 As a community we are called to assist those through these waves.
 We will need to:

 • Listen as those hurting share their stories over and over.